ieshaan12/animalMediaBot/README.md

 ## Motivation

-This bot was an idea that I got from a friend and I wanna thank her for this idea, which I could successfully execute!
+This bot was an idea that I got from a friend and I wanna thank her for this idea, which motivated me to make this bot!

 ## Tech Framework